Ph.D. Program

 The Department of Biochemistry, Microbiology & Immunology offers a program of coursework and experimental research leading to a doctoral degree in Biochemistry & Molecular Biology.
 Areas of strength within the department include the molecular biology of gene structure and function in bacteria, fungi, viruses, and higher organisms, bioenergetics, enzymology, macromolecular structural biology, bioinformatics, computational biology, and structure-based drug design.

 In their first year, all Ph.D. graduate students in the School of Medicine's Interdisciplinary Biomedical Sciences (IBS) program (of which we are a part) participate in a combined First Year curriculum, which provides broad-based knowledge in important areas of fundamental biomedical research.
 Faculty from all departments participate in the teaching, which emphasizes critical discussion of primary and secondary literature.
 The fall semester covers Molecular and Cell Biology.
-During the winter semester of the first year, coursework includes two two-credit IBS course offerings chosen by the student, together with two departmental courses that are required for our Ph.D. students: Protein Structure and Function (BMB 7320) and Molecular Biology (BMB 7330).
+During the winter semester of the first year, coursework includes two required departmental courses: Protein Structure and Function (BMB 7320) and Advanced Molecular Biology (BMB 7330), along with two additional two-credit courses chosen by the student.

 After the first year in the program, students choose courses from anywhere in the University, to focus on their particular interests.
 Six credit hours in an appropriate minor are required, which need not be confined to coursework offered in the School of Medicine.
 In addition, all students in year 2 and beyond are required to register for Journal Club (BMB 7890) each year.
 It is expected that most course work will be completed by the end of the second years.
 A minimum G.P.A. of 3.0 must be maintained throughout the program.